 On July 31, President John Garvey announced a plan for Fall 2020 (read the full letter).
 That plan limits the number of students who can reside on campus and take classes in person.
 Priority will be given to freshmen (and transfers with fewer than 30 college credits).
 They will move into the residence halls as planned.
 Sophomores, juniors, and seniors will not be able to live on campus this fall, and will take all of their classes online.
 Below you will find links to information about the Fall 2020 semester for students, parents, faculty, and employees.

-This COVID-19 Phased Campus Reopening Plan is focused on prevention, containment and mitigation, and monitoring and coordination.
-It prioritizes health and safety while resuming in-person education and supporting critical services.
+This COVID-19 Phased Campus Reopening Plan was approved by the District of Columbia on Aug.
+12, 2020.
+It prioritizes health and safety while resuming some in-person education and supporting critical services.

 Read the latest communications and updates from the University related to COVID-19.
 This page also includes links to resources from the University as well as outside organizations.